ZL-Asica/zl-folio/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Undergraduate Student - Double Majoring in Computer Science and Informatics
+subtitle: Graduate Student - Master of Science in Computer Science

 profile:
   align: right